Walker Ryan will never stop skateboarding

-Walker: I don’t think it would be possible for me to just hang up the skateboard and never use it if I’m physically able.
+I don’t think it would be possible for me to just hang up the skateboard and never use it if I’m physically able.
 It’s not something I’ve ever thought about.
 As I said, it’s an addiction and an obsession and I don’t think I’ll hang it up.
 But do you mean as far as the industry I’m working in is concerned?

 No, just skating in general.

-Walker: Oh no I’ll always skate, there’s just something about the feeling of rolling around.
+Oh no, I’ll always skate, there’s just something about the feeling of rolling around.
 If it’s just a typical day and I’m not sick or hurt and the Sun is out, I’m gonna go somewhere and push around.
 Even if I can’t kickflip or whatever for some reason, I’ll still wanna figure out some way to go out and roll.

 Awesome.
 So where’s your favorite place to skate in the world?

-Walker: I would probably say New York City.
+I would probably say New York City.
 It’s not necessarily the best for skate spots, for that I would probably say China, Chinese cities, Barcelona, or somewhere that’s kind of accidentally built skateparks everywhere.
 But I like skateboarding in New York the most ‘cause you can just push around and see people.
 There are so much eye contact and interaction with people.
 The satisfaction of filming something in New York City is really high.
 If you get something and you’re happy with it when you’re filming for a video, it’s just the best.

 So with your filming, you post a lot of your skate videos on Instagram, is that just a practical matter of self-promotion or is creatively fulfilling in its own way?

-Walker: Yeah I mean I think there’s something very creatively fulfilling with posting videos on social media.
+Yeah I mean I think there’s something very creatively fulfilling with posting videos on social media.
 Now there’s IGTV so you can post longer videos but I like the idea of a minute-long video, what can you do with it?
 How can you make a song fit in the minute timeline and pack a bunch of skating in it?
 I’ve always loved the process of filming video parts.
 It’s grueling, but it’s very rewarding and usually takes like a year.